juhp/fbrnch/README.md

 ```

 ## Known issues
 - currently prep doesn't pull down source (will fixed soon)
 - no support yet for overrides (coming)
 - if you don't specify branches, fbrnch may try to build them all
-- doesn't check already built by git hash only NVR
+- only checks already built by NVR not githash
+- authentication is not implemented yet natively for Koji, Bodhi, Pagure
+  (and source upload)
+  - so the python clients are used for "writing" to them
+    (specifcally koji, bodhi-client, fedpkg).
+    But all queries are done directly by Web RPC for speed and control.

 ## Installation
 Run `stack install` or `cabal new-install` in a git checkout.

 ## Contributing

-This is still in development: feedback and contributions are welcome.
+Bug reports, feedback, and fixes are welcome.

 ## Usual disclaimer
 This is still in active development.
 While it is generally works well for me,
-if it breaks things for you, you get to keep the pieces. :)
+if it should breaks things for you, you get to keep the pieces. :)
-Bug reports are welcome.
+But please report unsupported or unintuitive workflows.